 As she approaches, Red looks at the three pokeballs again and blinks.
 “You’re coming with us?”

 She smiles.
 “Nice to meet you.”

 “Leaf, this is my grandson Blue, and one of my students, Red.
 Boys, this is Leaf Juniper.
 She’s the granddaughter of an old friend of mine from Unova, and she recently came here to study Kanto pokemon.”

 Red stares until Blue greets her, then mumbles his own after.
 He knows of Professor Juniper, of course, and that he has a daughter, Aurea, who also recently became a Professor, but he didn’t know he had a granddaughter.
 He never met someone from Unova before, and he hadn’t expected to be setting out with anyone but Blue…

 “I thought you only finished making two new prototypes, professor?”
 Red asks.
 He knows it’s childish, but he doesn’t want to have to share his.

 “I have.
 Leaf’s mother made her own pokedex based on my last design, so she’s trying to expand its listing for their international index.”

-Professor Oak reaches into his white coat and pulled out two red, slim computers.
+Professor Oak reaches into his white coat and pulls out two red, slim computers.
 Red takes his reverently and opens the cover.
-A pair of touch screens greet him, one a home screen with a bunch of apps, the other a white, blank index.
-The empty, numbered list calls to him, just begging to be filled with information.
+A pair of touch screens greet him, one a home screen with a bunch of apps, the other a greyed out index of all known pokemon.
+The list calls to him, just begging to be filled with information.